Data Bus: The Powerful Subsystem for Data Transfer

 Have you ever wondered how data transfer works?
 Or does the computer’s ability to transfer data between its components make you curious?
 The data bus is what makes the magic happen.

 Interestingly, there are different types of data buses.
-And these variants come with different data transfer capabilities.
+These variants come with different data transfer capabilities.
 However, the question here is: How does a data bus work?

 This article will teach you everything about a data bus and how it works.
 You’ll also learn the difference between a database and a data bus.